+- inlays;

-- onlays; and - crowns: for teeth damaged due to caries or traumatic injury (does not include pre-fabricated steel restorations).
+- onlays; and

+- crowns: for teeth damaged due to caries or traumatic injury (does not include pre-fabricated steel restorations).

-Onlays and crowns are eligible to a combined maximum of 1 per tooth per 5 Policy Years.
+Inlays, onlays and crowns are eligible to a combined maximum of 1 per tooth per 5 calendar years.

 Other Restorative Services: Charges for: